 Restaurants can sometimes reflect the personalities of their diners, or vice versa.
 People who like the idea of natural things gravitate towards natural wine bars.
 In big, red-tableclothed restaurants that have been serving the same thing for 15 years, you’ll find lots of people who have been eating and wearing the same thing for 15 years.
 These are gross generalisations of course, but, by and large, they sort of stand up.
 Moro is a restaurant with big, in your face North African flavours.
 They’re loud but they’re considered.
 If your mum’s the sort who’d polish off a bottle of red and speak a bit louder than she intends to, then this is your place.

 Santa Maria has been a great place to eat since opening in Ealing in 2010.
-Thankfully for those of us closer to civilisation they’ve moved inwards since then.
-The pizza here is excellent and is sure to make any mum happy, as will the reasonably priced cocktail menu.
+They’ve moved inwards since then.
+The pizza at their Chelsea branch is excellent and is sure to make any mum happy, as will the reasonably priced cocktail menu.
 It’s a very easygoing place that’s confident in what it’s doing, so mum won’t have to worry about a thing.

 For mums who like good reputations